vincentmdealmeida/DEMOS2/README.md

     python manage.py migrate

 'aullauthdemo/settings.py' specifies the Google reCAPTCHA site key and private key which will need changing when deployed onto a new domain.
+There is also a DOMAIN setting within the file that needs updating during deployment as things like email functionality depend on this setting for correct URL generation during event preparation etc.

+Emails from the application are currently sent from the following email account which can be updated within the settings:

+    demos2.no.reply@gmail.com

+### NodeJS Dependencies

+The Node.js crypto server depends on the milagro-crypto-js and express modules.
+A package.json file can be found in the Node/ directory with these dependency requirements and therefore from this folder you can run:

+    npm install

+Once the dependencies have been installed, you can then run the node server as per the below instructions.

-### Running the server and creating a new user account
+### Step 1: Running the Python app and creating a new user account

 You can run the server with the following command: